microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 - The constructors that take an `additionalTablesProvider` and/or a `tableAssemblyProvider` have been removed.
 Please see the Table Discovery section for more details.

-## Table Discovery

-The following are required if you are using the `ProcessingSource` base class and are using the cosntructors that take `additionalTablesProvider` and/or the `tableAssemblyProvider` parameters.

-These parameters are being removed and replaced by the `IProcessingSourceTableProvider` interface.
-If you have custom logic for determining the tables exposed by a `ProcessingSource`, you must implement the new interface.

-The default behavior of using all tables found in the assembly has been preserved.
-This change only effects those `ProcessingSource`s that use custom table providers.

-Two helper methods have been added for use:
-`TableDiscovery.CreateForAssembly` and `TableDiscovery.CreateForNamespace.` Users
-may also provide their own implementations.

 ## Data Processors (NOT CustomDataProcessors)